Munawwar/http-snapshotter/README.md

 The tests of this library uses this library itself, check the `tests/` directory and try the tests `npm ci; npm test`.

+## Limitations

+1. MSW interceptor cannot mock `GET` calls with body.
+So trying to mock elasticsearch / opensearch `GET /<index>/_search` calls with body breaks.
+I ended up using `POST` only when unit testing, as `GET` is the right way to use with AWS `AmazonOpenSearchServiceReadOnlyAccess` IAM permission 🤷‍♂️.

+2. Stripe SDK uses node http module in a way MSW interceptor cannot mock - [reference](https://github.com/mswjs/msw/issues/2259#issuecomment-2379379566).
+Solution mentioned in a comment there is to use Stripe SDK with `fetch` client - [reference](https://github.com/mswjs/msw/issues/2259#issuecomment-2422672039).
+Another workaround is to mock Stripe SDK's methods with your testing library of choice.

 ## About snapshot files and its names

 A snapshot file name uniquely identifies a request.
 By default it is a combination of HTTP method + URL + body that makes a request unique (headers are ignored).